Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Power too, in how Daar eschewed most of that, and instead left it on historical display.
 Firstly, it wouldn’t fit his image as an in-the-dirt king of the common man.
 But *mostly* he was simply too colossal a male to feasibly wield them, either physically or in personality.
 Daar was a Great Father to exceed any before him, be it the ancient regional warlords, the semi-mythical leaders before them, or Fyu himself.
 Daar didn’t need thrones, carriages, vast honor guards or all the pomp and circumstance that had historically surrounded such things.
 He didn’t merely embody power.
 He *radiated* it.
 Too much embellishment would hide, rather than enhance.

 He therefore kept things clean and simple.
 Much of what he did use was martial, regal and stern.
-But a ruler needed to display an appreciation for beauty too, and while Daar certainly didn’t lack for a sense of aesthetics...he preferred Naydra’s.
+But a ruler needed to display an appreciation for beauty too, and while Daar certainly didn’t lack for a sense of aesthetics... he preferred Naydra’s.

 The garden was neither masculine nor feminine in its design, but a little of both.
 Delicate pink curtains of Faya’s Tail blossom softened and brightened the sturdy decorative rough stones.
 The monument to the dead, otherwise a grim and weighty thing, stood amid perennial flowerbeds symbolizing regrowth and endurance.